fkanehiro/hrpsys-tutorials/html/_sources/basics/connect.txt

 Now, we have finished configuring our system.
 Let's open the project in hrpsys-simulator::

-  $ hrpsys-simulator myproject.xml -realtime -endless
+  $ hrpsys-simulator mysimulation.xml -realtime -endless

 Connect with original RT-component